ymoua27/ops-reading-note/ops-201/reading9.md

 SOP- Explains what needs to be done, when it needs to be done, and why is it being done

-Working  Instructiosn- Explains the "how".
+Working  Instructions- Explains the "how".
 Step by step instructions for doing a task

 **Why are SOPs considered a primary way to implement or enforce policies in an organization?**